tensorflow/models/research/minigo/README.md

  - Selfplay: plays games with the latest model or the best model so far identified by evaluation, producing data used for training
  - Gather: groups games played with the same model into larger files of tfexamples.
  - Train: trains a new model with the selfplay results from the most recent N generations.
- - Validate/Evaluate: validate/evaluate the trained model with holdout data.

 To run the RL pipeline, issue the following command:
  ```